Heat Safety Tips for Summer

 Shift your routine.

-If you exercise outdoors, try getting active in the morning or evening when it’s likely to be cooler outside and the air quality—especially on muggy days—tends to be better.
-Avoid activities in the direct sunlight or on asphalt surfaces and instead get active in the pool or shady areas.
+If you exercise outdoors, whether it be For Tennis Lessons in Palm Springs or with a jogging club, try getting active in the morning or evening when it’s likely to be cooler outside and the air quality-especially on muggy days-tends to be better.
+Avoid activities in the direct sunlight or on asphalt surfaces and instead, get active in the pool or shady areas.
 Take frequent breaks, regularly replenish your fluids, slow down and pay attention to your body.
 It’s a good idea to avoid strenuous activities altogether in extreme heat.

 Keep an eye out.